- What is EmailThis and how does it work?

 Yes!
 Your privacy and security are my top priority.
 Your email will only be used to send you the articles that you save or to communicate some absolutely critical updates regarding EmailThis.

 Also, this website itself uses SSL encryption to secure the connection between your browser and our server.

-How is it different from Instapaper / Readability?
+How is it different from Instapaper, Readability, Evernote and Pocket?

 Unfortunately, Readability closed down on September 30, 2016, and is no longer available.